Juan de la Cruz Band: Up in Arms

-The original Juan de la Cruz Band, consisting of Wally Gonzalez (guitar/vocals), Sandy Tagarro (bass guitar/vocals), Edmond Fortuno (drums), Bing Labrador (keyboards) and Alex Cruz (saxophones and flute), was formed in 1968.
+The original Juan de la Cruz Band, consisting of Mike Hanopol (bass / lead vocals), Edmond Fortuno (drums / backing vocals), Bó Razon (lead guitar), Bing Labrador (electric piano / electric organ) and Alex Cruz (alto saxophone / baritone saxophone / flute), was formed in 1970.
+In 1971 Wally Gonzalez (lead guitar, backing vocals) joined replacing Bó Razon.
+Some time later Sandy Tagarro joined (bass / backing vocals) replacing Mike Hanopol (who was contacted to join Joey Pepe Smith's Japanese group, Speed, Glue & Shinki to replace the original bassist Masayoshi Kabe).
 In December 1970, they performed in the Antipolo Rock Festival (the Philippine equivalent to the Woodstock festival of 1969).
 They were subsequently tapped in September 1971 as the featured rock band in tandem with the Manila Symphony Orchestra (conducted by Redentor Romero) for the Philippine production of the rock opera by Tim Rice and Andrew Lloyd Webber, Jesus Christ Superstar, at the Cultural Center of the Philippines.
-Consequent to his dramatic part as the Judas character in the rock opera production, Sandy Tagarro vacated his instrumentalist role in the group and was replaced by Clifford Ho as bassist.
+Consequent to his dramatic part as the Judas character in the rock opera production, Sandy Tagarro vacated his bass guitar instrumentalist role in the group and was replaced by Clifford Ho (bass / vocals).

-Upon the conclusion of the Jesus Christ Superstar production, Edmund Fortuno (aka "Bosyo"), Bing Labrador and Alex Cruz (with guitarist Vic Naldo and bassist Marlon Ilagan) formed a splinter group, Anak Bayan which, together with the Manila Symphony Orchestra, performed for another major production run at the Cultural Center, the rock opera, Tommy by The Who.
+Upon the conclusion of the Jesus Christ Superstar production, Edmond Fortuno (aka “Edmund” aka "Bosyo"), Bing Labrador and Alex Cruz (with guitarists Vic Naldo, Marlon Ilagan, and bassist Sonny Tolentino) formed a splinter group, Anak Bayan in late 1971 (Tagalog to English translation - “Child Of The Land”) which, together with the Manila Symphony Orchestra, performed for another major production run at the Cultural Center, the rock opera, Tommy by the Who.

-The versatile Sandy Tagarro returned to the Juan de la Cruz Band, occupying the drummer's seat as Fortuno's replacement, and also as the band's lead vocalist; while Clifford Ho continued on bass.
-A musician from the Manila Symphony Orchestra (whom they had befriended in the Jesus Christ Superstar production), Romy Santos (flute/sax/clarinet), replaced Alex Cruz.
-Rene Sogueco (keyboards/vocal) was also recruited to replace Bing Labrador.
-In the wake of this major revamp, the Juan de la Cruz Band recorded its first album in 1971, entitled Up in Arms, which was released by Vicor Music Corporation under its Sunshine Records imprint.
+The versatile Sandy Tagarro (drums / lead vocals) returned to the Juan de la Cruz Band, occupying the drummer's seat as Edmond Fortuno's replacement, and also as the band's lead vocalist; while Clifford Ho continued on bass.
+Rene Sogueco (electric piano electric organ / vocals) was also recruited to replace Bing Labrador.
+A musician from the Manila Symphony Orchestra (whom they had befriended in the Jesus Christ Superstar production), Romy Santos (alto saxophone / baritone saxophone / flute / clarinet), replaced Alex Cruz.

+In the wake of this major revamp, the Juan de la Cruz Band recorded its first album in 1972, entitled Up in Arms, which was released by Vicor Music Corporation under its Sunshine Records imprint in July 1972.
 However, complications in the band caused Sandy Tagarro to leave abruptly barely after concluding the Up in Arms recording sessions; not even to pose for the album's photography.
-Consequently, the group picture for the LP's album cover showed a different drummer (Bobot Guerrero), with Tagarro's name stricken off the personnel credits, with exception of a parenthetical credit of him as composer of one song ("Lady in White Satin").
+Consequently, the group picture for the LP's album cover showed a different drummer (Bobot Guerrero), with Sandy Tagarro's name stricken off the personnel credits, with exception of a parenthetical credit of him as composer of one song ("Lady in White Satin").
 Bobot Guerrero's entry as the new drummer of Juan de la Cruz continued through the promotional run of the album and into concerts and club stints.